 - The folder summary contains information on the respective run.
 In particular, the summary of all total rates (possibly within cuts), which are also printed on screen at the end of each run, is saved to the file result_summary.dat (currently the only file there). - In the folder gnuplot one finds (automatically generated) .gnu and .pdf files for every distribution created during the run.
 Its histogram subfolder contains the data prepared and used for these plots.
 Additionally, all pdf files are combined into a single file all_plots.pdf using the pdfunite binary.
 If either gnuplot or pdfunite do not exist on the system, the corresponding .pdf files are not created. - The total rates and distributions are saved to plain text files in the folders LO-run, NLO-run and NNLO-run.
-This separation reflects the different PDF sets that can be chosen for each of the three runs (in the file parameter.dat; see Section 4.1.1.3).
-Total rates (possibly within cuts) are saved to the files rate_XX.dat (including scale variations if turned on in the file parameter.dat; see Section 4.1.1.2), where, depending on the considered order, XX can be LO, NLO_QCD, NNLO_QCD and loop-induced_QCD.
-Additional files rate_extrapolated_XX are created for total rates, which are computed with the q_T -subtraction method (NNLO, and possibly NLO): They provide extrapolated results for $r{\rm cut} \to 0$ as the final results, see Section 6, while the original rate files contain only the cross sections calculated at a finite $r{\rm cut}$ value.
+This separation reflects the different PDF sets that can be chosen for each of the three runs (in the file parameter.dat; see Section 5.1.1.3).
+Total rates (possibly within cuts) are saved to the files rate_XX.dat (including scale variations if turned on in the file parameter.dat; see Section 5.1.1.2), where, depending on the considered order, XX can be LO, NLO_QCD, NNLO_QCD and loop-induced_QCD.
+Additional files rate_extrapolated_XX are created for total rates, which are computed with the q_T -subtraction method (NNLO, and possibly NLO): They provide extrapolated results for $r{\rm cut} \to 0$ as the final results, see Section 7, while the original rate files contain only the cross sections calculated at a finite $r{\rm cut}$ value.
 Inside each of the -run folders the distributions are saved to a folder distributions (including minimum and maximum results of the scale variations).
 There is an extra distribution folder distributions_NLO_plus_loop-induced inside the folder NLO-run, which contains the results of the NLO distributions combined with the loop-induced contribution (if turned on).
-Besides, there are folders distributions_NLO_prime_plus_loop-induced and distributions_only_loop-induced inside the folder NNLO-run which contain the combined NLO'+qq contribution (both evaluated with NNLO PDFs) and the pure qqcontribution, respectively. - The folder input_of_run contains the three input cards (parameter.dat, model.dat, distribution.dat), which were copied at the beginning of the respective run. - If an existing run, which has already created results in the respective result folder, is picked up and started again, those results are saved into a subfolder saved_result_XX, where XX is an increasing number, starting with 01 (only working if the respective switch in the file parameter.dat is turned on; default: turned on).
+Besides, there are folders distributions_NLO_prime_plus_loop-induced and distributions_only_loop-induced inside the folder NNLO-run which contain the combined NLO'+qq contribution11 and the pure qq contribution, respectively. - The folder input_of_run contains the three input cards (parameter.dat, model.dat, distribution.dat), which were copied at the beginning of the respective run. - If an existing run, which has already created results in the respective result folder, is picked up and started again, those results are saved into a subfolder saved_result_XX, where XX is an increasing number, starting with 01 (only working if the respective switch in the file parameter.dat is turned on; default: turned on).

-3.4 Running a process
+4.4 Running a process

-3.4.1 Running with interactive shell
+4.4.1 Running with interactive shell

-From the MATRIX process folder (default: run/\${process_id}MATRIX) the command 11 opens the Matrix run shell, an interactive steering interface for handling all run-related settings, inputs and options.12 From here on one can simply follow the on-screen instructions of the Matrix run shell; we thus only summarize the most relevant steps in the following.
+From the MATRIX process folder (default: $run/\$\{process_id\}MATRIX$) the command 12 opens the Matrix run shell, an interactive steering interface for handling all run-related settings, inputs and options.13 From here on one can simply follow the on-screen instructions of the